EmployeeIssues.comU.S. Employee Rights in Plain English

 Regulation

-A rule or order that has legal force, issued by an administrative agency or government.
-Regulations are issued as the means to enforce specific laws.
-Compare to Code and Order.
+A rule or order that has legal force, issued by an administrative government agency.
+Governments issue regulations as the means to enforce specific laws.
+Compare to Code and Final Rule.

 Top